psidex/CustomBangSearch/docs/supported-engines.md

 🟡 | Working with some problems
 ❌ | Does not work

-TODO: Remove broken urls from individual manifests, have way of combining urls when manifests are combined (maybe perms as well?)
 TODO: Check if DDG / Brave search bangs overwrite ours, and if they do, add notes

 ## Chrome